louisj381/Recruit-Resources/Advanced-Recruit-Training/README.md

-# U of C Solar Car Recruit Training
+# U of C Solar Car Advanced Recruit Training
 Intro project to learn c++ and QT

 To build this project on linux navigate to the source directory and run the following commands: